 There are a few informal ways of asking someone how they are doing.
 These are:

 What's up?
 Nannika atta (pronounced: "nah-nee-kah-tah")

 What's new?
 Kawatta koto aru (pronounced: "ka-wah-tah koto ar-ew")

 How is everything?
 Dou shiteru (pronounced: "doh-stair-ew")

 Although there are several different ways to say "thank you" to express gratitude in Japanese, Domo arigatou (pronounced: "doh-moh ah-ree-gah-toh) is a fairly standard yet casual way to say "thank you."

-This expression is best used when expressing gratitude to friends, but it shouldn’t be used with someone who is in a position of authority, or in formal situations.
+It is best used when expressing gratitude to friends or family members, but it shouldn’t be used in formal situations, or with someone who is in a position of authority.

 Other variations of “thank you” include:

 Thanks: Arigatou (pronounced: "ah-ree-gah-toh").
 This is a casual way of saying "thank you" and is best used with friends and family members.

 Thank you very much: Arigatou gozaimasu (pronounced: "ah-ree-gah-toh goh-zah-ee-mas").
 This is the best phrase to use if you want to express heartfelt gratitude to someone with a higher status, including teachers and family elders, and strangers or acquaintances who appear older or higher in rank than you.